-If the proposed project is on a site that is listed on the State or National Register of Historic Places, is in an archaeologically sensitive area, or the reviewing agency has decided that the project is not consistent with the character or quality of the aesthetic character, then there may be an impact, and this impact must be evaluated as to its size.
+If the proposed project is on a site that is listed on the State or National Register of Historic Places, or a site that has been determined by the Commissioner of OPRHP to be eligible for listing on the State Register of Historic Places, is in an archaeologically sensitive area, or the reviewing agency has decided that the project is not consistent with the character or quality of the aesthetic character, then there may be an impact, and this impact must be evaluated as to its size.

 If there is an impact, how big will it be?

 If there will be an impact, the reviewing agency must then evaluate the magnitude of that impact.
 This will depend on the overall scale and context of the proposed project as described in the Introduction to Part 2.
 The reviewing agency should be reasonable when conducting this review.
 For additional information on the concept of reasonableness as it applies to SEQR, refer to section F in the Introduction of the SEQR Handbook (PDF) (1.9MB).

 - There is no historic or archaeological resource on the site, but you had previously determined in Part 2 Question 3, that there will be a small impact to community character because of concerns over consistency with existing architectural and aesthetic resources.

 - There are historic or archaeological resources on the site, but the project design is such that no disturbances or major changes to historic structures will occur.
 For example, the location where archaeological resources exist will be avoided, or the historic structure on the property will be maintained and restored.

 - There are archaeological resources in the vicinity of the project, but a site-specific inventory shows that there are none on the project site.

 - Minor disturbances to the resources will occur or minor changes to the aesthetic or scenic quality of the area but these do not destroy the resource or drastically change the character of the area.